Table of Contents

 Manual creation of SFZ files for Guru Sampler

 We DO NOT offer end-user support for what's described here.

-The forthcoming Unify Pro will include a full graphical user interface (GUI) for importing and mapping your own samples.
+It is our intent that a future version of Guru Sampler will include a full graphical user interface (GUI) for importing and mapping your own samples.
 What's described here is the complex, manual process we use now, in all its nasty glory.